naszifnaaz/Flappy_Bird/README.md

        $ git clone https://github.com/naszifnaaz/FlappyBird
     or download as zip and extract.

-2. In the root directory run
+2. In the root directory, run:

           $ pipenv install
           $ pipenv run python flappybird.py

-3.Use ↑ or Space key or LMB to play and Esc to close the game.
+3. Use ↑ or Space key or LMB to play and Esc to close the game.